funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 One can use any loss function if the objective is just to learn y<sub>pred</sub>, but in our case, we want to find different **quantiles for y<sub>pred</sub> instead of learning y<sub>pred</sub>** and for that we must know the correct distribution for y and then use that distribution to either sample values or find the inverse CDF and get the quantile.
 If the distribution is not correct, then we will **sample incorrect values and quantiles will also be incorrect**.

-Two interesting distributions that are frequently encountered during demand forecasting problems are:
-1. Negative Binomial Distribution
-2. Tweedie Distribution
+In this post we will explore the `Negative Binomial Distribution` which is quite commonly encountered in demand forecasting problems.

 **Negative Binomial Distribution**<br/>
 Given a binary sequence of 1s and 0s where the probability of 1 is p and probability of 0 is 1-p.
 In the context of virtual machines,let 1 indicate that a VM was used and 0 indicate it was not used.
 Assume that each entry corresponds to an event at time stamp T<sub>i</sub>.
 For some given sequence length N, the `probability of having r 1's and ending with a 1` is given as (if we exclude the last entry which is fixed to 1, then we can `choose r-1 places from N-1 places for the 1s`):